-Every experienced traveler has run into this situation at least once: after booking airline tickets, something changes that puts the entire trip in question.
-From a terrorist incident at a destination, to a work emergency at home, travelers are forced to make critical decisions about their trip in very short order.
+After booking airline tickets, you experience something that puts your next trip in question.
+From a terrorist incident at a destination, to a work emergency at home, you may be forced to make a critical decision about your trip quickly.
 What happens to those airline tickets when they don't want to fly?

-Although this is a common nightmare among travelers, those who have been through this process know that there are exceptions to every rule.
-By understanding your rights as a passenger, it is possible to get a respectable refund on an airline ticket.
+Although this is a common nightmare, those who have been through this process know that there are exceptions to every rule.
+By understanding your rights as a passenger, it is possible to get a respectable airline ticket refund.
 Here are three ways travelers may be able to get an airline ticket refund when the situation demands trip cancellation.